acfatah/bun-hono-rest-api/README.md

     src="https://img.shields.io/github/last-commit/acfatah/bun-hono-rest-api?display_timestamp=committer&style=flat-square"></a>
 </p>

-RESTful API boilerplate using [Hono](https://hono.dev), running on [bun](https://bun.sh).
+This repository offers RESTful API boilerplates or templates for [Hono](https://hono.dev), running on the [Bun](https://bun.sh) runtime.

 ## Usage

-`mkdir` your project name, `cd` to it then run,
+To create a project using this template, make a new directory with your chosen project name, navigate into it, then run the following command:

 ```bash
 bunx --bun tiged acfatah/bun-hono-rest-api/templates/starter
 ```

-Then run the following to update and install latest dependencies available.
+Afterwards, you can update and install the latest dependencies with:

 ```bash
 bun update